nutjob-laboratories/erk/README.md

 	* **Erk** features a complete plugin [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), built into the client!
 		* Text editor with syntax highlighting
 		* Tools to create, package, and export plugin packages
+	* [Plugin documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Plugin_Guide.pdf) is included...no trying to figure out how to write a plugin from endless forum posts!
 	* Plugins can be found in the [official **Erk** plugin repository](https://github.com/nutjob-laboratories/erk-plugins)
+* An extensive set of command-line flags, allowing for _even more_ configuration options

 # Requirements
 **Erk** requires Python 3, [PyQt5](https://pypi.org/project/PyQt5/), [Twisted](https://twistedmatrix.com/trac/), and [qt5reactor](https://github.com/sunu/qt5reactor).
 PyQt5, Twisted, and qt5reactor can be manually installed, or by using [**pip**](https://pypi.org/project/pip/):